Join our private Facebook group here:

 Henry: I’ll look it up, but again, I think it shows how powerful it can be when we truly live in our essence and we understand that we need polarity in our lives.
 We need the other.
 There is no right or wrong.
 There is no single path.
 It’s just as wrong for everyone to try and be feminine, everyone to try and be masculine.
 You need each other.
 We are like two halves that fit perfectly into each other.
 Funny how that works out.

-David: I think part of the debate that’s going on in the academe, confusion in the academe and resistance to think about masculine-feminine in ways of being more masculine or being more feminine, is that a lot of the time, men are in their masculine but in an immature expression of it.
-Now, this would then take us down a whole other hour podcast, and I’ll doing another podcast on it to go more detail.
+David Tian: I think part of the debate that’s going on in the academe, confusion in the academe and resistance to think about masculine-feminine in ways of being more masculine or being more feminine, is that a lot of the time, men are in their masculine but in an immature expression of it.
+Now, this would then take us down a whole other hour podcast, and I’ll do another podcast on it to go more detail.

 But some examples that you talk about, Henry, are the mama’s boy.
 That’s a very immature masculine.
 Or the addicted woman or lover.
 There’s some women who are just giving themselves over — that’s feminine.
 There are feminine players, there are masculine players, but those are all immature expressions of masculine-feminine energy.

 That’s part of the confusion because there are ways in which men and women, masculine and feminine, can relate to each other that are harmful and dangerous to each other.
 One of the pushbacks for the red pill, and there’s anti-women movement like the Men Go Their Own Way or something.
-That’s partly because of the immature female, the immature feminine, I should say, that doesn’t know when is the right time to love versus to dance wildly and to hook up.
+That’s partly because of, it is response to the immature female, the immature feminine, I should say, that doesn’t know when is the right time to love versus to dance wildly and to hook up.

 Gender is men and women, and your gender identity could be a man, and yet your energy could be feminine, so then we get to energy.
 What you’re saying about the yin-yang of to be a mature person, no matter what your home energy is, you shouldn’t be there all the time.
 I think maybe 80-20 would be a good default just because I like 80-20.
 That if you’re a masculine person, that 80% of the time in most context you’re going to be masculine, and then 20% of the time you can be feminine.
 That’s a mature person, or 80% feminine and 20% masculine.